Computing the Walls Associated to Bridgeland Stability Conditions on Projective Surfaces: Introduction

 The proof uses only the numerical constraints (we will call the resulting walls \textbf{pseudo-walls} in what follows) and actually proves the stronger result that the radii of the circles depends only on the position of the centre of the circles.
 It also follows from the analysis that given a Chern character $v$ there exists a real number $C_0$ such that every wall must cross the line $s=C_0$.
 This is particularly helpful to help us locate walls by providing bounds on the Chern classes of destabilizing objects.
 The number $C_0$ is given by the formula

-where $F$ is given by Equation \ref{e:F}.
-In the special case of Picard rank $1$, $F=\Delta(v)/r(v)^2\omega^2$, where $\Delta(v)$ is the discriminant of $v$.
-We show that when $F=0$ there can be no walls at all.
-In other words, a Bogomolov critical $\mu_\omega$-stable sheaf must always be $\mu_Z$-stable for any basic Bridgeland stability condition $(\A,Z)$.
+where $F$ is given by Equation \ref{e:F}. $F$ depends only on $v$ and the choice of plane $\Pi_{\beta,\omega}$.
+In the special case of Picard rank $1$, $F=\Delta(v)/(r(v)^2\omega^2)$, where $\Delta(v)$ is the discriminant of $v$.
+More generally, without the condition on the Picard rank, we show that when $F=0$ there can be no non-trivial walls at all (see Theorem \ref{t:Fis0}).
+In other words, when $F=0$, a Bogomolov critical $\mu_\omega$-semistable sheaf must always be $\mu_Z$-stable for any basic Bridgeland stability condition $(\A,Z)$ in the plane $\Pi_{\beta,\omega}$.

-Using our constraints on the walls and the fact that walls must correspond to actual destabilising objects we show that the radii of the walls is always bounded above (and we give explicit computable bounds).
+Using our constraints on the walls and the fact that walls must correspond to actual destabilizing objects we show that the radii of the walls are always bounded above (and we give explicit computable bounds).
 More precisely, we shall show:

-{\ref{t:bound}} \begin{quotethm} Fix a Chern character $v$ of a $\mu_\omega$-stable sheaf or a torsion sheaf with $F>0$.
-In the half-plane $\Plane{\beta,\omega,u}$ parametrized by $(s,t)$ with $t>0$, there are real numbers $C_0$ and $R_0$ depending on $u$ such that all of the walls are contained in the semi-circle with centre $(C_0,0)$ and radius $R_0$.
+{\ref{t:bound}} \begin{quotethm} Let $\beta$ be any class in $N(X)_{\mathbb{R}}$, $\omega$ an ample class and $u\in\mathbb{R}$.
+Fix a Chern character $v$ of a $\mu_\omega$-semistable sheaf or a torsion sheaf.
+In the half-plane $\Plane{\beta,\omega,u}$ there are real numbers $C_0$ and $R_0$ such that all of the walls corresponding to $v$ are contained in the semi-circle with centre $(C_0,0)$ and radius $R_0$.
 In particular, the radii of the walls are bounded above by $R_0$. \end{quotethm} Together with local finiteness of the walls we can then give a new more direct proof of a result in \cite{LoQin} which shows that for a given $\beta$ and $\omega$, there is some $M\in\mathbb{R}$ such that there are no mini-walls (these are just the intersection of walls with rays $t>0$ in our planes) for $t\in[M,\infty)$.
 We also show that for all but one ray in our plane the number of walls is actually globally finite.

 We finish with a number of examples.
 Firstly, we show how to use $C_0$ to quickly show that, for certain Chern classes $v$, walls cannot exist.
 We then look again at the \cite{MacMeachan} situation of an irreducible principally polarized abelian surface and rank $1$ sheaves.
 We also consider the same situation but for a product abelian surface and this allows us to construct an example to show that for other choices of plane, the walls do not nest.
+We also show how to conclude global finiteness results for walls for special choices of variety.
+We finish with a result which gives an example of how to quickly deduce vanishing results for walls.
+This final example looks at the 6 dimensional O'Grady space of rank 2 charge 2 stable bundles on an abelian surface which famously provides an exceptional compact simply-connected holomorphic symplectic manifold.
+We show that there are no walls for the associated Chern character.